Skip to main content

 "Uh-huh."
 He agreed.

-"Honestly I am also scared."
+"Honestly, I am also scared."
 Batuk turned at her words.

-“It’s not enough Batuk.
+“It’s not enough, Batuk.
 You are aware of what he expects of me.”
 Bondita looked scared.
 “And he left without a word to me.
 It was intimidating.”
-She inhaled trying to control her racing heart.
+She inhaled, trying to control her racing heart.

 Though the entire Roy Chowdhury house went about their daily chores, everyone was anxious.
-Binoy kept checking his watch for the time, Trilochan offered a soft prayer to the goddess every now and then and Asha kept on checking her two friends who sat like statues on the porch stairs, eyes on the gates of the estate.
+Binoy kept checking his watch for the time, Trilochan offered a soft prayer to the goddess every now and then, and Asha kept on checking her two friends who sat like statues on the porch stairs, eyes on the gates of the estate.

 “Batuk, tamarind?”
 He refused Asha’s offer.
 Asha looked worried.
 “Perhaps a slice of Mango, Didibhai?”
 Bondita’s lack of response made Ashapurna retreat back into the house.

 The sound of the car made both Bondita and Batuk’s hearts thud as Aniruddha drove up the driveway.
 His face was unreadable and serious.
-Dismissing both of their presence, Aniruddha walked up the stairs, and towards the study prompting them to look at each other a little pale and follow in silence.
+Dismissing both of their presence, Aniruddha walked up the stairs and towards the study, prompting them to look at each other, a little pale and follow in silence.

 “Aniruddha!”
-Trilochan walked up to the threshold of the study at the sight of him, followed closely by Binoy, Somnath and Ashapurna in toe.
+Trilochan walked up to the threshold of the study at the sight of him, followed closely by Binoy, Somnath and Ashapurna in tow.
 Bihari and Koeli stood a little further away, folding their hands in prayer and anticipation.

 Aniruddha kept down the files of paper he held with both hands and searched them for pieces of paper.
 He turned to see Batuk and Bondita on their heels just behind him.

 “This one 's Batuk.”
 His tone was rather monotonous.
 “He has done okay for himself.”
 Aniruddha’s limited praise made Batuk frown.
-“55% is good I guess.”
+“55% is good, I guess.”

-Binoy and Trilochan stared at each other relieved as Batuk smiled.
+Binoy and Trilochan stared at each other, relieved as Batuk smiled.

-“I didn’t even expect this much honestly.
-Most in our village don’t get above 50%” He confessed.
+“I didn’t even expect this much, honestly.
+Most in our village don’t get above 50%,” He confessed.

 “Well, most in our village aren't Roy Chowdhury.”
 Somnath smiled.
 “Congratulations.”